 Why is there a restriction in placing new NRML orders in some currency contracts?

-Brokerage firms have a limit on the maximum open interest across all their clients' F&O positions, and when this limit (PDF) is about to be exceeded, Zerodha may block new NRML orders for the respective currency pairs.
-The exchange rules state that the total gross open positions of a client for a currency pair should not exceed the limits specified.
+Brokerage firms have a limit on the maximum open interest across all their clients' F&O positions.
+When this limit (PDF) is about to be exceeded, Zerodha may block new NRML orders for the respective currency pairs.
+The exchange rules state that a client's total gross open positions for a currency pair should not exceed the specified limits.
 To learn more about open interest limits, see What are Open interest limits?

 While MIS orders can still be placed, they cannot be converted to NRML for contracts where new NRML orders are blocked.
 However, there are no restrictions on the day of currency expiry.

 Client-level gross open positions are computed as below:

 - Long Futures, Long Calls, and Short Puts are considered Long positions.